doddipetto/F012_genome_assembly/README.md

-# Fusarium oxysporum FO12 - Genome Assembly and Annotation
+# Fusarium oxysporum FO12 - Genome assembly and annotation

 This repository contains the command-line strings, custom scripts, and bioinformatic pipelines used for the chromosome-level assembly and annotation of the biocontrol agent *Fusarium oxysporum* strain FO12.